typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 ## Supported TypeScript Version

-The version of TypeScript supported by this parser is `2.0.x`.
-Please ensure that you are using this version before submitting any issues.
+The version of TypeScript supported by this parser is `~2.2.1`.
+This is reflected in the `peerDependency` requirement within the package.json file.

-Due to a bug in the TypeScript Compiler it was not possible to officially support TypeScript `2.1.x`, please see this issue for more details on using `2.1.x`: https://github.com/eslint/typescript-eslint-parser/issues/149
+**Please ensure that you are using this version before submitting any issues.**

 ## Usage